We trained BBC mentors and their mentees in intercultural dialogue and unconscious bias.

 Working closely with the BBC’s Diversity team, we custom-built separate sessions for mentors and mentees.
 The aim: to ensure all participants would get maximum benefit out of RISE, and for the mentees to make recognised career advancements as a result.

 Key areas addressed in the workshops included:

 - Understanding the benefits of diversity

-- Supporting cultural intelligence and intercultural dialogue across the BBC
+- Supporting cultural adaptability and intercultural dialogue across the BBC

 - Developing skills to open up important conversations inside and between departments

 - Building awareness of unwritten rules and other barriers that might bar BME advancement

 - Using the right strategies to push back against traditional models of selection, including unconscious bias in the interview process.

 All participants left with a practical toolkit to support them in being the best possible mentor or mentee.
 Every mentee also left the training with a comprehensive career development plan.

 38% of the first cohort achieved recognised career development moves after just three months.